Gibson Logo

 1972 – 1981

-The only change to that period’s logo was the next return of the dot to the letter “i” This sign is still relevant and remains unchanged, emphasizing elegance.
+The only change to that period’s logo was the next return of the dot to the letter “i.”
+This sign remains relevant and unchanged, emphasizing elegance.

 1981 – today

-In 1981, the branding underwent the last redesign.
+In 1981, the branding underwent its last redesign.
 The spellings “b” and “o” became open again.
 Leg “n” was made elongated, so it is proportional to the letter “g.”

 Font and Colors

 Gibson has always been distinguished by elegance and grace.
 Although the logo has undergone many changes, it retains a flavor that reflects a unique style.
 Its features are unobtrusive italics, wide lines, a bunch of letters, and an elongated font.
-The palette is monochrome: it is dominated by a combination of black letters on a white background.
+The palette is monochrome, dominated by black letters on a white background.
 Some versions have added the word “USA” in gray or red.

 When did the Gibson logo change?